 | Timeline | 1–3 weeks | 12–24 hours |

-| Required for | Boundary disputes, title insurance, some permits | Most Florida building permits |
+| Required for | Boundary disputes, title insurance, and some permits | Most Florida building permits |

 Do I Need a Survey for My Florida Permit?